 What I will show this time is based on my previous article, so please refer to it while reading this article.
-And, LIV requires a high-performance PC, so please be aware that it may not work smoothly depending on your PC environment.
+LIV requires a high-performance PC, so please be aware that it may not work smoothly depending on your PC environment.

 VMC, which I introduced in the previous article, can be launched at the same time as a VR-game application.